-The Philippines Biodiesel Association (TPBA) advocates for gradual increase from B2 to B3 to B5.
-The DOE awaits the NBB endorsement to increase the blend mandate.
-Post forecasts biodiesel consumption to reach 230 million liters in 2023 with B2 average blend rate, a volume 14 percent higher than in 2022, mostly due to the growth in diesel pool.
+The Philippines Biodiesel Association (TPBA) advocates for a gradual increase from B2 to B3 to B5.
+The NBB endorsed to increase the blend mandate gradually starting with B3 implementation with a target date of October 2024.
+Post forecasts biodiesel consumption to reach 240 million liters in 2024 due to the growth in the diesel pool.
+The implementing guidelines for the B3 roll-out are still under review and may take time until the DOE releases the Department Circular on the implementing rules and regulations for the B3 mandate.